 What can I do to make my audition even better?

-The South Florida Theatre League wants you to have the best audition you can possibly have – so we’re hosting a workshop the week before with Michael Leeds and Caryl Fantel on Monday February 12th.
+The South Florida Theatre League wants you to have the best audition you can possibly have – so we’re hosting a workshop the week before with Michael Leeds and Caryl Fantel on Monday February 11th.
 The workshop will be split into two sessions — acting and musical theatre.
-The musical theatre workshop will be from 9:00 AM to 1:00 PM and the acting workshop will be from 2:00 PM to 6:00 PM.
+The acting workshop will be from 9:00 AM to 1:00 PM and the musical theatre workshop will be from 2:00 PM to 6:00 PM.
 Both workshops will also be at ArtServe.

 Who are Michael Leeds and Caryl Fantel?